 Suppose we compromise the domain account Sara; we can utilize it to enumerate the CA’s certificate templates to identify those that allow the inclusion of alternate names (SAN) and specified “Any Purpose” EKU.
 If such templates are found, we can request a certificate using the compromised Sara account’s credentials, including the desired alternate account (e.g., Administrator) in the SAN field.
 Upon successful issuance of the certificate, the ADCS server sends the certificate back, enabling us to use it to authenticate as the specified account in the SAN.
 This could potentially lead to unauthorized access and privilege escalation by authenticating as a higher-privileged user using the acquired certificate as credentials.

-Using certipy tool and its vast options we can find vulnerable templates and use the same tool to abuse it to compromise the domain. refer to the Certipy github for its command and usage.
+Use certipy tool and its vast options we can find vulnerable templates and use the same tool to abuse it to compromise the domain.

 certipy find -u Sara -p ‘s@ra@123’ -dc-Ip 10.0.2.4 -stdout -enabled -vulnerable